learn-co-curriculum/linked-list-with-tail-and-size/README.md

 Lakshmi: [awkward silence]
 ```

-We're not giving you the code here, because we want you to figure out how to traverse a Linked List for yourself later on.
+We're not giving you the code here because we want you to figure out how to traverse a Linked List for yourself later on.
 We believe in you!

 ## Summary

 A LinkedList is a data structure consisting of Nodes.
 The `head` Node denotes the start of the list.
 Each Node has two attributes: `value` and `next`. `value` stores the data we might be interested in retrieving, while `next` points to the next Node in the list.
-The last Node in the list points to nothing (e.g. `next` is `null`), and that's how we know it's the end!
+The last Node, called the `tail`, in the list points to nothing (e.g. `next` is `null`), and that's how we know it's the end!

 We can use another class called LinkedList to track the `head` of the list.

 ## Implement a Linked List

+Please note that in Ruby we'll be using `next_node` as the `Node` attribute instead of `next`.
+This is to avoid confusing syntax, since next is a reserved keyword in Ruby.
+It also leads to confusing syntax highlighting as a result.
+In short, wherever you see `next`, think `next_node` for Ruby.

 ### 1. Declare the `Node` Class